-Of course, we all know French as the language of love, but it is also a great language for business.
+Of course, we all know French as the language of love, but it's also a great language for business.
 With a total of 75 million speakers in 39 countries, French is still a very popular language today.
-In fact, it is estimated that around 220 million people also speak French as a second language, and that number is projected to rise to 750 million by 2050, possibly even overtaking English and Mandarin.
-Online, it’s estimated to have around 102 million Internet surfers.
+In fact, it's estimated that around 220 million people also speak French as a second language, and that number is projected to rise to 750 million by 2050, possibly even overtaking English and Mandarin.
+Online, it’s estimated to have around 102 million internet surfers.

 Post-Brexit, we can expect the European Union to begin using French more often, even if English remains an official EU language.
 French is also an official language of several international organizations, including the United Nations and the World Trade Organization,

 The French-speaking world also includes Africa, which is growing rapidly and rich in natural resources.
 The top 5 fastest-growing African economies include Rwanda, Tanzania, Mozambique, Cote D’Ivoire, the Democratic Republic of Congo and Ethiopia.
 French is an official language in 3 of them.
 In countries like Algeria, Morocco, Vietnam and Cambodia, where there is a low level of proficiency in English, French is particularly useful as a lingua franca.

 If you're targeting consumers in these countries, French translation could be a good investment.